 I Can’t Hear God Anymore: Life in a Dallas Cult.
 Wendy J. Duncan.

 This book “is an extremely well-written, sensitive and insightful accounting of the author’s experience in an abusive religious group…Her courageous journey through understanding thought reform techniques and the recovery process serves as an encouragement to ex-members who are struggling to get their identity and life back.”
 Carol Giambalvo, Director of Recovery Programs, ICSA.
+Now available as an audiobook.

 Influence: The Psychology of Persuasion.
 Robert Cialdini.